taskforcesh/bullmq/docs/gitbook/guide/flows/adding-bulks.md

 # Adding flows in bulk

-Sometimes it is necessary to add a complete bulk of flows atomically.
+Sometimes it is necessary to atomically add flows in bulk.
 For example, there could be a requirement that all the flows must be created or none of them.
-Also, adding a bulk of flows can be faster since it reduces the number of roundtrips to Redis:
+Also, adding flows in bulk can be faster since it reduces the number of roundtrips to Redis:

 ```typescript
 import { FlowProducer } from 'bullmq';